Shindaiwa EB910RT - 1110 CFM Gas Backpack Blower

-The Shindaiwa EB910RT is a gas-powered backpack leaf blower delivering 1110 CFM at 220 MPH.
-It features a 2-cycle 79.9 cc engine.
+The Shindaiwa EB910RT is a gas-powered backpack leaf blower delivering up to 1110 CFM and 220 MPH.
+It features a 2-stroke 79.9-cc engine.
 (Read full specs)

 Page Content